 By the way I also heard that flocks of Waxwings have been seen in Maribor and other parts in NE Slovenia, but today I didn't have time to go and look for them.

-Well, I can't complain because I had a great day regardless!
+Well, I can't complain...
+I had an excellent day regardless!